AI Use Cases/Professional Services

 The AI Solution

 Revenue Institute builds a Professional Services-native intelligent document extraction engine that ingests timesheets, expense reports, SOWs, and project artifacts in any format (PDF, email attachment, scanned image) and extracts structured data with Professional Services context embedded.
-The system integrates bidirectionally with Maconomy, Deltek Vision, Workday PSA, and Salesforce - it reads engagement metadata, cost center hierarchies, and client billing rules from these systems, then uses that context to classify and validate extracted fields with 95%+ accuracy.
+The system integrates bidirectionally with Maconomy, Deltek Vision, Workday PSA, and Salesforce - it reads engagement metadata, cost center hierarchies, and client billing rules from these systems, then uses that context to classify and validate extracted fields, with an accuracy target above 95%.
 The AI model understands that "Junior Consultant" hours on a fixed-fee engagement require different handling than T&M billables, recognizes client entity aliases, and flags potential scope creep by comparing extracted hours against SOW contractual limits.

 Automated Workflow Execution